 I run my own varied caseload which includes cases resulting in fatalities, delays in diagnosis of cancer, orthopaedic injuries and serious brain/spinal injury.

 I have a particular interest in military cases, progressing claims for ex and serving military personnel who are concerned by the medical treatment they have received.
-I have personal knowledge of the military and use this to ensure I support my client not only through the legal case but also through the many changes and effects an injury can have.
+As I have personal knowledge of the military I use this to ensure I support my client not only through the legal case but also through the many changes and effects an injury can have.

 I have recovered significant sums for my clients including multi-million pound awards.

 I always knew I wanted to enter a profession that could make a difference to peoples' lives.
 At a young age, I was lucky enough to be offered work experience at a local solicitors firm.
 It struck me how effective a solicitor could be in resolving others' issues.
 From then on, it was the only career I ever wanted.

 My clients have all suffered life-changing injuries, often abruptly.
 I enjoy helping my clients understand their injury, being with them on their road to recovery and ultimately, securing funds to put them back in the position they would have been had they not been injured.
 This is often incredibly difficult but once achieved, it is very rewarding to see and have been a part of.